 The effectiveness of your proposal will depend on your ability to explain the nature, context and scope of the project.
 The selection committee will also be looking for an indication that your project will be more than just a learning experience-what does it contribute to your field that we do not already know?
-Your proposal should include the following information:
+Make sure your name is on your proposal and include the following information:

-- Background: What courses or work experiences have prepared you to undertake this project?
+- Section 5 - Personal Background: What courses or work experiences have prepared you to undertake this project?

-Your proposal may be up to three pages in length.
-Put your abstract at the top of page one.
-Print single sided sheets only (double sided copies will not duplicate and the committee will not receive your full proposal).
+Your proposal may be up to three pages in length, printed single-sided.
 We recommend at least a 12-point, serif font (such as Times or Palatino), justified left (right ragged).
-Illustrations may be used in the body of the proposal but should duplicate well on a copier.
+Illustrations may be used in the body of the proposal but should duplicate well on a copier if necessary.

 Review a Draft